70Gage70/SimplePolyIntersect.jl/README.md

 - `polyintersection(poly1, poly2; open_out)`
 - `polyintersects(poly1, poly2)`

-This amounts to an interface to the `intersection` function of [LibGEOS.jl](https://github.com/JuliaGeo/LibGEOS.jl).
+This amounts to an interface to the `intersection` and `intersects` functions of [LibGEOS.jl](https://github.com/JuliaGeo/LibGEOS.jl).

 ## Usage